 Priming of T cell responses to viral infection

 Much of our understanding of the complex series of events that occur during the priming of immune responses to infections or following vaccination have been gained via static methods such as flow cytometry, histology and cell culture.
 These methods provide limited information on when, where and how different cells interact during the different phases of immunity.
 We now have the ability to follow immune cells within living tissues and animals to determine their behaviour in real time using intravital 2-photon microscopy.
 A major goal is to understand how T cells are activated in response to viral infections.
 T cells (both CD4+ and CD8+) are first activated in draining lymph nodes via interactions with dendritic cells (DC) presenting viral antigens.
-Using well-established models of localised or systemic viral infection, we are directly examining T cell responses by 2-photon microscopy in the skin, lymph nodes (Movie 1) and spleen.
+Using well-established models of localised and systemic viral infection, we are directly examining T cell responses by 2-photon microscopy in the skin, lymph nodes (Movie 1) and spleen.
 We have assembled an array of powerful tools, including recombinant viruses and transgenic mice expressing fluorescent molecules in various compartments.

 Movie 1: Dynamic clustering of CD4+ T cells in the lymph node after HSV-1 infection.